 Interest rate risk is the risk that changes in market interest rates will adversely affect the fair value of an investment.
 Generally, the longer the maturity of an investment, the greater the sensitivity of its fair value to changes in market interest rates.
-The District manages its exposure to interest rate risk by investing in the Riverside County Investment Pool.
+The District does not have a formal investment policy that limits investment maturities as a means of managing its exposure to fair value losses arising from increasing interest rates.
+The District manages its exposure to interest rate risk by investing in the Riverside County Treasury.
+The District also invests the proceeds from the general obligation bonds in municipal bonds that are subject to interest rate risk.